manolitto/openvlex2/README.md

   ![OpenVLex Magnetic bases](img/img006.jpg)

-- Print out **walls, corners and doors** and use OpenVLex to combine them with floors to create different sized tiles or even whole rooms.
+- Print out "wall on tile" **walls, corners and doors** and use OpenVLex to combine them with floors to create different sized tiles or even whole rooms.

   ![Walls](img/img005.jpg)
   ![Walls and Bases](img/img018.jpg)